 - Examples: Facebook, Instagram, Twitter, TikTok

-- Why: You can keep your social media accounts, but can just check them intentionally when you're at a computer, rather than at the dinner table.
+- Why: You can keep your social media accounts, but instead check them intentionally when you're at a computer rather than at the dinner table.

 ⛔️ News Apps